tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

     a.
 A mechanism to communicate with the resident in his or her primary language either through a qualified person on-site or readily available at all times, or other reasonable accommodations, such as language lines; and

     b.
 Staff on-site at all times capable of understanding and speaking English well enough to be able to respond appropriately to emergency situations and be able to read and understand resident care plans.

+## Section 23
+> This section adds a new section to an existing chapter [70.128](/rcw/70_public_health_and_safety/70.128_adult_family_homes.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.128_adult_family_homes.md) for context.

+The department must require an adult family home that is subject to a stop placement order or limited stop placement order under RCW 70.128.160 to publicly post in a conspicuous place at the adult family home a notice that the department has issued a stop placement order or limited stop placement order for the adult family home, including the date of the stop placement order or limited stop placement order, the conditions placed upon the adult family home's license, and the phone number to contact the department for further information.
+The notice must remain posted until the department has terminated the stop placement order or limited stop placement order.

+## Section 24
+> This section adds a new section to an existing chapter [70.129](/rcw/70_public_health_and_safety/70.129_long-term_care_resident_rights.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.129_long-term_care_resident_rights.md) for context.

+The department of social and health services and the department of health, in collaboration with the state office of the long-term care ombuds, shall develop training materials to educate the leadership and staff of local health jurisdictions on the state's long-term care system.
+The training materials must provide information to assist local health jurisdiction personnel when establishing and enforcing public health measures in long-term care facilities and nursing homes, including:

+1. All applicable state and federal resident rights, including the due process rights of residents; and

+2. The process for local health jurisdiction personnel to report abuse and neglect in facilities and nursing homes, including during periods when visitation may be limited.

+## Section 25
+> This section adds a new section to an existing chapter [70.129](/rcw/70_public_health_and_safety/70.129_long-term_care_resident_rights.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.129_long-term_care_resident_rights.md) for context.

+1. In circumstances in which limitations must be placed on resident visitation due to a public health emergency or other threat to the health and safety of the residents and staff of a facility or nursing home, residents must still be allowed access to an essential support person, subject to reasonable limitations on such access tailored to protecting the health and safety of essential support persons, residents, and staff.

+2. The facility or nursing home must allow private, in-person access to the resident by the essential support person in the resident's room.
+If the resident resides in a shared room, and the roommate, or the roommate's resident representative, if any, does not consent or the visit cannot be conducted safely in a shared room, then the facility or nursing home shall designate a substitute location in the facility or nursing home for the resident and essential support person to visit.

+3. The facility or nursing home shall develop and implement reasonable conditions on access by an essential support person tailored to protecting the health and safety of the essential support person, residents, and staff, based upon the particular public health emergency or other health or safety threat.

+4. The facility or nursing home may temporarily suspend an individual's designation as an essential support person for failure to comply with these requirements or reasonable conditions developed and implemented by the facility or nursing home that are tailored to protecting that health and safety of the essential support person, residents, and staff, based upon the particular public health emergency or other health or safety threat.
+Prior to a temporary suspension, the facility or nursing home, the essential support person, and the resident should attempt to resolve the concerns.
+The suspension shall last no longer than 48 hours during which time the facility or nursing home must contact the department for guidance and must provide the essential support person the contact information for the long-term care ombuds program, and, as appropriate, the contact information for the developmental disabilities ombuds, the agency responsible for the protection and advocacy system for individuals with developmental disabilities, and the agency responsible for the protection and advocacy system for individuals with mental illness.

+5. For the purposes of this section, "essential support person" means an individual who is:

+    a.
+At least 18 years of age;

+    b.
+Designated by the resident, or by the resident's representative, if the resident is determined to be incapacitated or otherwise legally incapacitated; and

+    c.
+Necessary for the resident's emotional, mental, or physical well-being during situations that include, but are not limited to, circumstances involving compassionate care or end-of-life care, circumstances where visitation from a familiar person will assist with important continuity of care or the reduction of confusion and anxiety for residents with cognitive impairments, or other circumstances where the presence of an essential support person will prevent or reduce significant emotional distress to the resident.

 ## Section 27